(Editor’s note: This article has been updated as of September 1, 2021)

 According to IATA, the IEA is well-placed to promote SAF production with its stakeholders both in government and the fuel industry.
 Moreover, the association sees that the world must “build back better” from the CoViD-19 crisis, focusing on investment in carbon reduction technologies.
 Also, SAF will create jobs at this critical time and boost aviation’s progress towards reducing aviation emissions to half 2005 levels by 2050.
 IATA shared that the current SAF production rates are too low for aviation to reach this goal despite the sustainable fuel’s proven potential and airline efforts.

 Compared to conventional jet fuel, SAF can cut CO2 lifecycle emissions up to 80%.
 It also utilizes sustainable fuel sources that do not compete with food or water or damage biodiversity.
 Due to extensive testing and investment from airlines, SAF is certified as safe, sustainable, and ready-to-use.
-To date, over 250,000 flights have already taken off with a blend of SAF.

 “The enormous amounts of money that governments are investing in the economic recovery from CoViD-19 are an opportunity to create a legacy of energy transition for the aviation industry,” said Alexandre de Juniac, IATA’s director general and CEO.
 “To achieve this, governments, the finance community and the fuel producers—both large and small—must work together with the goal of rapidly increasing production of affordable sustainable aviation fuel.”